Healthy living – the basics

 Cutting down on alcohol

-Having a drink can be one of life’s pleasures but as you age, your ability to process alcohol changes.
+Having a drink can be one of life’s pleasures, but as you age your ability to process alcohol changes.
 Too much alcohol can affect your health and relationships.
-It can cause:
+It can also cause:

 You can find the government’s guidelines for alcohol consumption on Drinkaware.

-If you think you have a problem with alcohol, you can ask your GP to refer you to a support programme.
+If you think you have a problem with alcohol, speak to your GP.
+They may refer you to a support programme.
 You can also get confidential advice and support from Drinkline on 0300 123 1110 or see our guide Coping with alcohol and drug misuse for details of other organisations that can help.

-You can find lots more information and advice about healthy living on the NHS website.
+You can find lots more information and advice about healthy living on the NHS Live Well website.